intel-secl/secure-docker-plugin/README.md

 ```

 ### Deploy
-The Secure Docker Plugin is bundled with ISecL workload agent, is depolyed when workload agent is installed with container security.
+The Secure Docker Plugin is bundled with ISecL workload agent, is deployed when workload agent is installed with
+container security.

 ### Manage service
 * Start service